Here is a brief history of how 'The EP' became popular in Nigerian music

 Culture curator Ayomide Tayo also notes that, “In the 70’s and 80’s, a lot of Nigerian folk and alternative acts released a lot of EPs either directly by calling them ‘EP’ or impliedly.
 I remember that Sunny Okosun once released an EP.”

-In the early 90’s, Trybesmen released an EP that had their two debut singles, ‘Gbedu Fever’ and ‘Shake Bodi.’
+In the late 90’s, Trybesmen released an EP that had their two debut singles, ‘Gbedu Fever’ and ‘Shake Bodi.’
 In 2004, 2Shotz released his debut album Pirated Copy on Trybes Records and it had just nine songs.

 These days, it could be called an EP because it has a total run time of 28 minutes, but 2Shotz called it an album at the time.
 Those were days when albums carried great importance to the perception of an artist, damn the cost of production.